cheredia19/footy-euros-history/README.md

 A definition by a Golden Goal occurred again in the final of Euro 2000, hosted by Belgium and the Netherlands.
 That time was David Trezeguet with a magic volley that defeated goalkeeper Francesco Toldo and Italy by 2-1, sinking the dreams of the *azzurri*.

 Portugal 2004 was wild.
 The hosts, packed with a loaded team that included Rui Costa, Luis Figo, Nuno Gomes, Ricardo Carvalho, and a debutant called Cristiano Ronaldo, was one of the favorites.
 But a German tactician called Otto Rehhagel and his team Greece defied the odds and defeated Portugal twice, in the Group Phase, and in the final.

+Euro 2008 marked the second time that two countries (Austria and Switzerland) cohosted the competition.
+Spain, with the FC Barcelona-branded *tiki-taka* and directed by Luis Aragonés, defeated Germany by 1-0 with a goal from Fernando *el niño* Torres to seal the second Euro championship for the Spaniards.

 ### Summary of all European Championships
 <FlatUiTable